jorgegv/rage1/doc/BANKING-DESIGN.md

 - Start program execution at 0x8184 (RAND USR)

-The BASIC loader can be compiled to TAP format with BAS2TAP.
+The BASIC loader can be compiled to TAP format with BAS2TAP (see the "References" section at the end of this document)

 ### Execution phase